 Mainstreaming Report 2017 - Employment This confirms how we meet our equality obligations as an employer.
 It provides information on our current and prospective workforce, pay gap statistics and an updated Equal Pay Statement and updates the information included in the 2015 Mainstreaming Report.

 The Council identified a set of equality outcomes for delivery from 2013 - 2017; designed to improve its effectiveness in meeting its equality obligations.
-Progress in delivering these is detailed in the Outcomes Progress Report 2013 – 17 This confirms the extent of progress achieved in delivering these outcomes and updates a previous report for the period between 2013 and 2015.
+Progress in delivering these are detailed in the Outcomes Progress Report 2013 – 17 This confirms the extent of progress achieved in delivering these outcomes and updates a previous report for the period between 2013 and 2015.

 Equality Outcomes 2017-21 confirms the equality outcomes the Council will seek to achieve over the next four years.
 Further work will be undertaken with Council Services and local equality groups to identify actions required to secure the delivery of these outcomes.

 Equality Outcomes 2017-21 Supporting Actions confirms the actions to be undertaken to help deliver the Council's agreed equality outcomes.

 An equality impact assessment of the above outcomes confirms their delivery will have a positive impact on enabling the Council to continue to meet its equality obligations as identified by the General Equality Duty; the needs of people in all protected characteristic groups, and those experiencing or vulnerable to poverty.
 Equality Outcomes 2017-21 Equality Impact Assessment

 If you would like information on the previous reports referred to above please contact the Equalities Coordinator 01786 233029.